 - (i) Employees may be required to be on standby outside normal rostered working hours. - (ii) Employees on standby will be paid at the rate of one third their hourly rate for the time they are required to standby. - (iii) Employees required to be on standby shall have access to a pager and mobile phone, subject to availability. - (iv) The minimum time an employee will be on stand-by is: - (a) 24 hours on a rostered day off; or - (b) all hours between the finishing time and starting time of the next day on rostered days on. - (v) Duty Officers will be paid at standby rates for the time outside normal rostered working hours that they are required to be on call. - (vi) Should an incident occur and be declared, payment will be in accordance with incident conditions and charged to the respective incident.
-A Duty Officer will have access to a DEC vehicle (with radio), mobile phone and pager. - (vii) Employees directed to wear a pager, and required to respond to any messages after hours, will be paid standby rates for the time they are on standby.
+A Duty Officer will have access to a DECCW vehicle (with radio), mobile phone and pager. - (vii) Employees directed to wear a pager, and required to respond to any messages after hours, will be paid standby rates for the time they are on standby. - (viii) The parties agree to monitor the operation of standby arrangements during the life of this Agreement.

-(viii) The parties agree to monitor the operation of standby arrangements during the life of this Agreement.
+30. RECREATION LEAVE

-30. ANNUAL LEAVE
+- (i) Flight Officers will receive 6 weeks recreation leave per year. - (ii) Annual leave loading is included in base salary. - (iii) Flight officers are required to take the equivalent of a minimum of 10 continuous days of Annual Leave in any leave year (1 December to 30 November).

-- (i) Flight Officers will receive 6 weeks annual leave per year. - (ii) Annual leave loading is included in base salary.,. - (iii) Flight officers are required to take the equivalent of a minimum of 10 continuous days of Annual Leave in any leave year (1 December to 30 November). - (iv) Annual leave can be taken with a combination of Leave Without Pay or Flexleave, subject to DEC convenience. - (v) Employees receiving 6 weeks annual leave may accrue a maximum of 50 days leave. - (vi) Any leave in excess of the maximum accrual allowable by 1 December of each year shall be forfeited. - (vii) Employees may apply to accrue leave in excess of the relevant maximum in accordance with the provisions of the Public Sector Employment and Management Act, 2002 as varied. - (ix) Employees working in the Western Division of the State, as defined in the 2nd schedule of the Crown Lands Consolidation Act, 1913, shall accrue an extra 5 working days annual leave per year.
+- (iv) Annual leave can be taken with a combination of Leave Without Pay or Flexleave, subject to DECCW convenience. - (v) Officers receiving 6 weeks annual leave may accrue a maximum of 50 days leave. - (vi) Officers may apply to accrue leave in excess of the relevant maximum in accordance with the provisions of the Public Sector Employment and Management Act, 2002 as varied. - (ix) Employees working in the Western Division of the State, as defined in the 2nd schedule of the Crown Lands Consolidation Act, 1913, shall accrue an extra 5 working days annual leave per year. - (x) A staff member entitled to additional recreation leave under clause (ix) can elect at any time to cash out the additional recreation leave.